-Our curriculum provides a solid foundation in communication studies while also permitting students to design a highly individualized program of study tailored to fit their needs and interests.
+Our curriculum provides a solid foundation in communication studies while also permitting you to design a highly individualized program of study tailored to fit their needs and interests.

 What are the program requirements and how long does the program take to complete?

 The Ph.D. curriculum is designed as a five-year program, although some students take slightly longer.
-The Ph.D.
-Program requires each student to complete coursework in communication theory, communication research methods and statistics, and courses from related disciplines that will support the student’s research goals.
+The program requires each you to complete coursework in communication theory, communication research methods and statistics, and courses from related disciplines that will support the your research goals.
 You will also complete a first year project under the direction of your advisor, which allows you to do original and/or collaborative research on a topic of interest to you very early in your graduate career.

-In addition to coursework, students in the program are required to devote substantial time to professional development activities and research projects.
+In addition to coursework, you are required to devote substantial time to professional development activities and research projects.
 As a complement to these research efforts, all graduate students participate in a weekly colloquium in which you, faculty in the program, and outside guests present current research for discussion.
-Students are also expected to teach for at least two terms at the college level as a Graduate Student Instructor (GSI).
-All students must pass preliminary exams in theory and methods before advancing to candidacy for the Ph.D.
+You are also expected to teach for at least two terms at the college level as a Graduate Student Instructor (GSI).
+One preliminary exam is offered in methods and theory, and it is a required milestone for your advancement to candidacy.